cdslaborg/paramonte/QUICKSTART.md

         ./install.sh --lang matlab --par serial;openmp;mpi --ski 1 --iki "3;4" --lki 3 --rki "1;2" --cki "1;2" --matlabroot "/Applications/MATLAB_R2023b.app"
         ```

-See [install.config.md](./install.config.md) for the meaning of the flags used.
+See [install.config.md](./install.config.md) for the meaning
+of the flags used and many more possible configuration flags.